 - We obtained an understanding of the group and parent company and the sector in which they operate to identify laws and regulations that could reasonably be expected to have a direct effect on the financial statements.
-We obtained our understanding in this regard through discussions with local management, local advisors and the local audit team; - ▲ We tested the appropriateness of journal entries made through the year by applying specific criteria to detect possible irregularities and fraud; - ▲ For significant and unusual transactions, particularly those occurring at or near year-end, we obtained evidence for the rationale of these transactions and the sources of financial resources supporting the transactions; - ▲ We reviewed minutes from board meetings of those charges with governance to identify any instances of non-compliance with laws and regulations; and - ▲ We assessed the judgements made by management when making key accounting estimates and judgements, and challenging management on the appropriateness of these judgements, including in person site visits to the mining operations and engaging with specialists to assess the results of mining operations. - ▲ We determined the principal laws and regulations relevant to the group and parent company to include elements of the significant laws and regulations relating to the industry, financial reporting framework, listing rules, tax legislation and environmental regulations in the UK and Kazakstan; - ▲ We designed our audit procedures to ensure the audit team considered whether there were any indications of non-compliance by the group and parent company with those laws and regulations.
-These procedures included, but were not limited to: - Holding discussions with management to determine any known or suspected instances of non-compliance with laws and regulations or fraud identified by them; - ▲ Review of legal and regulatory correspondence; and - ▲ Review of Board minutes. - We also identified the risks of material misstatement of the financial statements due to fraud.
-We considered, in addition to the non-rebuttable presumption of a risk of fraud arising from management override of controls, that these were in respect of the key audit matters (see section above).
+We obtained our understanding in this regard through detailed discussions with management about and potential instances of non-compliance with laws and regulations both in the UK and in overseas subsidiaries.
+We also selected a specific audit team based on experience with auditing entities within this industry of a similar size; - We determined the principal laws and regulations relevant to the group and parent company to include elements of the significant laws and regulations relating to the industry, financial reporting framework, listing rules, tax legislation and environmental regulations in the UK and Kazakhstan; - ▲ We designed our audit procedures to ensure the audit team considered whether there were any indications of non-compliance by the group and parent company with those laws and regulations.
+These procedures included, but were not limited to: - ▲ Holding discussions with management and those charged with governance to determine any known or suspected instances of non-compliance with laws and regulations or fraud identified by them; - Reviewing legal and professional fees for evidence of any litigation or claims against the group;